-- (1) Employers of civil servants pay a basic rate of 3.22% (2016: 3.205%; 2017+2018: 3.535%) on the gross salaries/gross pensions.
+(1) Employers of civil servants pay a basic rate of 3.205% (from 2017 on: 3.535%) on the gross salaries/gross pensions.
 The contribution base includes the regular payments and special payments, as well.
-For the lower and upper income thresholds see the table above. - (2) Employers of non-civil servant blue-collar workers pay a basic rate of 3.7% (2016-2018: 3.78%) of the gross wage.
-The employers of white-collar workers contribute to the health-insurance budget with 3.83% (2016-2018: 3.78%) of the gross salaries, the employers of agricultural workers with 3.78%.
+For the lower and upper income thresholds see the table above.

+(2) Employers of non-civil servant blue- and white-collar workers pay a basic rate of 3.78% of the gross wage.
+The employers of agricultural workers contribute to the health-insurance budget with 3.78%.
 For the lower and upper thresholds see the table above.
 However, if the contribution base is below the lower contribution limit but the sum of minor wages paid by the employer exceeds 1.5 times the lower contribution limit, employers contribute to the health insurance budget with 3.85% of the base.